prayangshuuu/whatstask/README.md

 ## High-Level Features

 - User authentication with email + password (custom implementation using bcrypt + jose)
-- Connect exactly one WhatsApp number per user
+- Connect exactly one WhatsApp number per user (for login/authentication)
+- Set a separate notification number in your profile (where reminders are actually sent)
 - Create to-do items and reminders with:
   - Single reminder time (one-time)
   - Recurring schedules (daily, or specific weekdays)